-How do molecular-scale interactions dictate processes in soil and underlying rock, and influence the development of watersheds and aquifers as functional geophysical units?
+How do molecular-scale interactions between CZ processes dictate the linkages in flows and transformations of energy, material and genetic information across the vertical extent of above ground vegetation, soils, aquatic systems and regolith - and influence the development of watersheds and aquifers as integrated ecological-geophysical units?

-- The nature of interfaces, e.g. at plant/soil, soil/rock, soil/atmosphere and vadose/phreatic zone boundaries - The molecular scale interactions operating in the Critical Zone and capability to reproduce them in the laboratory - The possibility that genes and organisms allow new reactions and molecular scale interactions, rather than solely accelerate process rates - The causes the heterogeneity of the Critical Zone, both spatially and temporally; e.g. biogeochemical hotspots/hot moments related to heterogeneity in the physical substrate or other underlying causes - The effect of brief high intensity events vs. low intensity persistent process rates (frequency, intensity). - The ability to define state parameters to describe the CZ at the watershed scale; e.g. the value of a thermodynamic model of the watershed or need to incorporate legacy and irreversibility - The primary criteria for selecting study sites and monitoring methods; e.g. the challenge of selecting a parameter space (multi-dimensional approach, using lithology, climate, disturbance, land use, legacy, etc.) or a response variation space.
+- The nature of interfaces, e.g. at plant/soil, soil/rock, soil/atmosphere and vadose/phreatic zone boundaries. - The molecular scale interactions operating in the Critical Zone and capability to reproduce them in the laboratory. - The possibility that genes and organisms allow new reactions and molecular scale interactions, rather than solely accelerate process rates. - The causes of the heterogeneity of the Critical Zone, both spatially and temporally; e.g. biogeochemical hotspots/hot moments related to heterogeneity in the physical substrate or other underlying causes. - The effect of brief high intensity events vs. low intensity persistent process rates (frequency, intensity). - The ability to define state parameters to describe the CZ at the watershed scale; e.g. the value of a thermodynamic model of the watershed or need to incorporate legacy and irreversibility. - The primary criteria for selecting study sites and monitoring methods; e.g. the challenge of selecting a parameter space (multi-dimensional approach, using lithology, climate, disturbance, land use, legacy, etc.) or a response variation space.

 - Critical zone function is characterized by diverse processes that we can identify.
 Laboratorybased data can be scaled to watershed observation (applies for flowpaths, chemistry, biology). - Each process has a characteristic time and length scale.
-We can define homogeneous units to define and describe processes. - CZ architecture and evolution can be predicted from knowledge of initial conditions and forcing (climate, tectonics, lithology) and knowledge of the elementary processes. - The CZ has emergent properties as we upscale from molecular to watershed level, that long-term observation allows us to identify. - Upscaling from short to long timescales can be accomplished based on nested observation sequences.
+We can define homogeneous units to define and describe processes. - CZ architecture and evolution can be predicted from knowledge of initial conditions and forcing (climate, tectonics, lithology) and knowledge of the elementary processes. - The CZ has emergent properties as we upscale from molecular to watershed level, that longterm observation allows us to identify. - Upscaling from short to long timescales can be accomplished based on nested observation sequences.
 There is a window of space and time where we can understand processes over different scales/time.